Couchers-org/couchers/app/mobile/src/README.md

 We are building the mobile app using react native & expo.

 To run locally for development purposes, you will need an Android or iOS phone with the Expo app installed.
-The app can also be run in an emulator but emulator setup is currently outside the scope of this document.
+The app can also be run in an emulator.
+How to run in an Android emulator: https://www.brainstormcreative.co.uk/apps/how-to-run-an-expo-app-on-an-android-emulator/ How to run in iOS Simulator: https://docs.expo.dev/workflow/ios-simulator/

 To get started, run the following: